 How often do you get “paid” with Rakuten?

 If you make a purchase through Rakuten you should see it show in your Rakuten account within hours.
 However, you only get “paid” (whether in cash or points) once every three months.
 Assuming you have a balance of at least $5 (or 500 Membership Rewards points) you’ll get paid as follows:

 - For activity between January 1 and March 31, get paid on May 15

 - For activity between April 1 and June 30, get paid on August 15

 - For activity between July 1 and September 30, get paid on November 15

 - For activity between October 1 and December 31, get paid on February 15

 Rakuten’s refer-a-friend program

 If you’re new to Rakuten, make sure you sign-up through a refer-a-friend link, so that you can earn a reward for your first activity.
-Through December 7, 2021, Rakuten is offering a best-ever $40 bonus for new members, where you receive that reward if you make a purchase of at least $40 within the first 90 days.
+Rakuten is currently offering a best-ever $40 bonus for new members, where you receive that reward if you make a purchase of at least $40 within the first 90 days.
 That’s a way to basically get $40 worth of stuff for free, as you can even purchase gift cards.